BIRTH ANNOUNCEMENTS:

 1949 Bobby Grich

-Andy Finch and I like to argue over which second baseman was better: Willie Randolph or Frank White, but the truth is that it was Grich.
+Andy Finch and I like to argue over which second baseman was better: Willie Randolph or Frank White.
+The truth is that it was Grich.
 Durable, dependable, intelligent, and just a whale of a hitter and fielder.

 1954 George Cappuzzello